 Emily Wapnick gave an incredible TED Talk in 2015, entitled "Why Some of Us Don't Have One True Calling."
 In it, she coins the term "multipotentialites," persons who have a range of interests and jobs over one lifetime.
 This made a lot of sense to me - I want to augment my life experiences with professions and people that are diverse.

 I never knew what I wanted to be when I grew up, it changed weekly.
-Now that I'm an adult (weird), I want to create new and excited ideas with people in different fields, interacting in a way where innovation can occur.
+Now, I want to create new and excited ideas with people in different fields, interacting in a way where innovation can occur.